LOVE BEYOND BOUNDARIES

 As it is known around the world, Argentines are passionate in all aspects of their daily lives.
 For this reason, love doesn't go unnoticed in the land of Tango.

 February 14 is celebrated throughout the country, although with less emphasis and fanaticism than in other parts of the world.
-However, although Valentine's Day is not a big holiday there, Argentina has a whole week in July to celebrate nothing less than sweetness.
+However, Argentina has a whole week in July to celebrate nothing less than sweetness.

 During the seven days of La Semana de la Dulzura (The Week of Sweetness), people not only give each other chocolates and candies to express their love, but they also exchange those treats for kisses!